SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 >     - specified in an [operand position](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenoperand_position_glosry.htm) of an ABAP SQL statement.
 > See more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenhost_variable_glosry.htm).
 >-  The `SELECT` list, i. e. the fields that are specified, can also be specified following the `SELECT`
     keyword before the `FROM` clause - without `FIELDS`.
-The following two `SELECT` statements are basically the same but differently arranged:
+The following two `SELECT` statements are basically the same but differently arranged.
+The code snippets in the cheat sheet randomly use one syntax or the other.
 >      ``` abap
 >      SELECT FROM dbtab
 >        FIELDS comp1, comp2, comp3